-In responding to this recommendation, First Things First could examine data in its integrated database (see Recommendation IN-4) to learn about the extent and reach of activities and services related to these three topics across the state.
-In addition, current and recent national studies exist that can provide First Things First with guidance as to approaches, models, or standards of practice that could inform program implementation in First Things First regions as well as statewide.
+In responding to this recommendation, First Things First could examine data in its integrated database (see Recommendation IN-4 in Section III) to learn about the extent and reach of activities and services related to these three topics across the state.
+In addition, recent (and current) national studies exist that can provide First Things First with guidance as to approaches, models, or standards of practice that could inform program implementation in First Things First regions and statewide.
 With greater knowledge of the nature and incidence of these activities, and their importance to First Things First stakeholders, specific evaluation studies could be designed in the future.
 In the area of language acquisition, the Panel suggests that First Things First accumulate information on best practices for working with children whose first language is not English.